cagov/data-infrastructure/docs/new-project-setup.md

     1. You will be prompted to create an initial user with `ACCOUNTADMIN` privileges.
 This should be you.
         You will be prompted to create a password for your user.
 Create one using your password manager, but know that it will ask you change your password upon first log-in.
-    1. Save the Account Locator and URL for your new account.
+    1. Save the Account Locator and Account URL for your new account.
 1. Log into your new account.
 You should be prompted to change your password.
 Save the updated password in your password manager.

 ### Enable multi-factor authentication for your user

 1. Ensure the Duo Mobile app is installed on your phone.
-1. In the upper-left corner, click on your user, and select "Profile"
+1. In the upper-left corner of the Snowsight UI, click on your username, and select "Profile"
 1. At the bottom of the dialog, select "Enroll" to enable multi-factor authentication.
 1. Follow the instructions to link the new account with your Duo app.